hasura/graphql-engine/graphql/manual/schema/index.rst

 Schema
 ======

-Hasura GraphQL engine automatically generates your GraphQL schema and resolvers once you create tables or views in Postgres. **You don't need to write a GraphQL schema, you don't need to write resolvers.**
+Hasura GraphQL engine automatically generates your GraphQL schema and resolvers based on your tables/views in Postgres. **You don't need to write a GraphQL schema, you don't need to write resolvers.**

 The Hasura console gives you UI tools that speed up your data-modelling process or working with your existing database.